blastty/week-1-new/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+# Ryan Barristo User Changes

+//*Added Alt="" tags to images *//

 //* Added a title to the website listed as "Week 1 challenge" *//

 //* changed Div=Class to Div=id on Search Engine Optimization to fix the nav buttons so they function properly *//

+//* Changed everything to just h3 for the right panel in the CSS *//

+//* Deleted Redundant CSS on the h2 tag *//